amit862/Java-Data-Structure/README.md

 Environment variable PATH should be set to point to where the java binaries have been installed.
 Refer to your shell documentation if you have trouble doing this.

-Example, if you use bash as your shell, then you would add the following line to the end of your '.bashrc: export PATH=/path/to/java:$PATH'
+For example, if you use bash as your shell, then you would add the following line to the end of your '.bashrc: export PATH=/path/to/java:$PATH'

 #### Popular Java Editors
 To write your java programs you will need a text editor.
 There are even more sophisticated IDE available in the market.
 But for now, you can